SeiaShibu/ART-POP-AI-IMAGE-GENERATOR/README.md

-🎨 ARTPop
+🎨 IMGpop
-ARTPop is a powerful web application built with Flask that leverages the Bria AI API to offer a suite of advanced image generation and manipulation tools.
-From creating stunning lifestyle shots for products to generating high-definition images from text prompts and performing advanced generative fill and erase operations, ARTPop empowers users to create compelling visual content with ease.
+IMGpop is a powerful web application built with Flask that leverages the Bria AI API to offer a suite of advanced image generation and manipulation tools.
+From creating stunning lifestyle shots for products to generating high-definition images from text prompts and performing advanced generative fill and erase operations, IMGpop empowers users to create compelling visual content with ease.

 ✨ Features
 🖼️ Generate Image: Create high-definition images from text prompts with various styles (Realistic, Artistic, Cartoon, etc.) and aspect ratios.
 Includes an AI-powered prompt enhancement feature to refine your descriptions.